Dualizing complexes on the moduli of parabolic bundles: Introduction

 We write $\Delta_{P}$ for the sheaf on $\Bun_{L}$ obtained by pulling back along $\ol{\mf{q}}_{L}$ the sheaf on $\Bun_{L^{\mathrm{ab}}}$ whose value is given by $\ol{\delta}_{P}$ on each connected component, where $\ol{\delta}_{P}\colon L^{\mathrm{ab}}(F) \ra \Lambda^{*}$ is a factorization of $\delta_P$ (\cf \S \ref{sec:Strmod}).
 Our main theorem is as follows. \begin{thm}[Theorem \ref{thm: main}] For $G/F$ any connected reductive group, with parabolic $P$ and Levi $L$, we have an isomorphism

 of objects in $D(\Bun_{P})$. \end{thm} In other words, the dualizing complex is the geometrization of the modulus character in the representation theory of $p$-adic reductive groups.

 Using Proposition \ref{prop:intssequiv}, Theorem \ref{thm:intmain} is reduced to determining the dualizing object on $\Bun_{P}^{\mathrm{ss}}$.
 This is the locus given by the preimage of the semistable locus in $\Bun_{L}^{\mathrm{ss}} = \bigsqcup_{b_{L} \in B(L)_{\basic}} [\ast/\ul{L_{b_{L}}(F)}]$ under $\mf{q}_{P}$.
 Here, for each $b_{L} \in B(L)_{\basic}$, we have an explicit geometric description of the connected components $\Bun_{P}^{b_{L}}$ of $\Bun_{P}^{\mathrm{ss}}$ in terms of certain stacks attached to Banach--Colmez spaces called Picard $v$-groupoids.
 However it is difficult to determine the action of $L_{b_{L}}(F)$ on the Picard $v$-groupoids directly.
 We use the fact that the action of $L_{b_{L}}(F)$ factors through an inner form of the automorphism group of a subspace of the Lie algebra of the unipotent radical of $P$.
-By this trick, the question is reduced to calculating dualizing complexes on Picard $v$-groupoids attached to vector bundles, which we can do explicitly.
+By this trick, the question is reduced to calculating dualizing complexes on what we call Picard $v$-groupoids attached to vector bundles (See Definition \ref{def: picardvgroup}), which we can do explicitly (Proposition \ref{prop: Picardvgroupfullaction}).

-When $G$ is quasi-split and $P$ is the Borel, this recovers \cite[Theorem~1.2]{HamGeomES}, where this result was used as a fundamental computational input in the theory of geometric Eisenstein series over the Fargues--Fontaine curve in the principal case.
-It should serve a similar role in building an analogous theory for general parabolics.
+When $G$ is quasi-split and $P$ is a Borel, this recovers \cite[Theorem~1.2]{HamGeomES}, where this result was used as a fundamental computational input in the theory of geometric Eisenstein series over the Fargues--Fontaine curve in the principal case.
+The result we prove here should serve a similar role in building an analogous theory for general parabolics.
 We partially carry this out in \S \ref{sec: Eisensteinseries} by defining the Eisenstein functor with the appropriate modulus character twists in light of Theorem \ref{thm:intmain} (Definition \ref{defn: normalizedeisfunct}), proving some of its basic properties (Lemmas \ref{lem: compositionofeisensteinseries} and \ref{lem: Weylgrouptranslate}), and computing its values after restricting to the semistable locus of $\Bun_{P}$ (Theorem \ref{thm: eisensteinvalues}).